gitluin/sara/README.md

 To Do
 ----
  * Is RandR > Xinerama?
+ * Turn Xinerama into a patch.
  * More UNIX philosophy? own bar (write out layout to file, to socket, etc.)?
    * bar:
-     * specify size of bar space
+     * specify size of bar space.
-     * specify bar at top or bottom of the screen
+     * specify bar at top or bottom of the screen.
  * My own art.
  * A wiki.
  * Extensive Valgrind analysis to try and reduce resource usage.